So who would look online for a compact kitchen appliance from an Italian company that no one’s ever heard of?

-First, allow me to provide a bit of background for you.
+First, allow me to provide a wee bit of background for you.
 I’ve been privy to otherworldly experiences ever since I can remember.
 In the very early years, when I had just emerged from toddler-hood into the fullness of being referred to as an actual child, I flew around.

-I have a vivid memory of standing at my bedroom window when everyone was asleep, and seeing a combination of an oceanic liner and a very streamlined space ship.
+I have a vivid memory of standing at my bedroom window when everyone was asleep, and seeing a combination of a Disney styled Ship Ala Captain Hook and a very streamlined space ship.
 It was glowing with scintillating, luminous lighting that had no source, and the entire ship was just big enough to hold three people.
-Well, two children, and one adult.

 Later on as a teenager I had several forays into the astral realm, or the fourth dimension.
 These occurred in my Dreamtime, which followed me back into my so-called everyday world.
-It occurs to me that they deserve a recounting on their own, and I look forward to sharing them here soon.I never get tired of being reminded that all is not what it seems.
+These deserve their own telling, and that they shall have!
+I never tire of being reminded that all is not what it seems.

 Mount Washington: At Home With Mysterious Crashings and Booms